 Chris Haskamp, CFA, Senior Portfolio Manager

-Mr. Haskamp is dedicated to portfolio management and leading research projects in the area of risk management.
-Chris manages portfolios for the Liability Driven Investing program as well as for the enhanced index programs.
-Prior to joining Parametric in 2006,* he spent three years as a scientist at the medical device firm Beckman Coulter Inc. Chris earned a BS in biochemistry from the University of Minnesota and a MS in chemistry from the University of California, San Diego.
-Chris earned an MBA in finance from the University of Minnesota, Carlson School of Management in May 2007 and started full time at Parametric in June 2007.
-He is a CFA charterholder and a member of the CFA Society of Minnesota.
+Chris is dedicated to portfolio management and leading research projects in the area of risk management.
+He manages portfolios for Parametric's liability-driven investing and enhanced index programs.
+Prior to joining Parametric in 2006 (originally as a member of the Clifton Group, which was acquired by Parametric in 2012), he spent three years as a scientist at the medical device firm Beckman Coulter.
+Chris earned a BS in biochemistry from the University of Minnesota; an MS in chemistry from the University of California, San Diego; and an MBA in finance from the University of Minnesota's Carlson School of Management.
+A CFA charterholder, Chris is a member of the CFA Society of Minnesota.

 The views expressed in these posts are those of the authors and are current only through the date stated.
 These views are subject to change at any time based upon market or other conditions, and Parametric and its affiliates disclaim any responsibility to update such views.
 These views may not be relied upon as investment advice and, because investment decisions for Parametric are based on many factors, may not be relied upon as an indication of trading intent on behalf of any Parametric strategy.
 The discussion herein is general in nature and is provided for informational purposes only.
 There is no guarantee as to its accuracy or completeness.
 Past performance is no guarantee of future results.
 All investments are subject to the risk of loss.